espnet/espnet/egs2/TEMPLATE/svs1/README.md

 Else, if you specify `--feats_type fbank` option or `--feats_type stft` option, this is a feature extracting stage (to be updated).

-MIDI is also normalized and segmented at this stage.

 Additionally, speaker ID embedding and language ID embedding preparation will be performed in this stage if you specify `--use_sid true` and `--use_lid true` options.
 Note that this processing assume that `utt2spk` or `utt2lang` are correctly created in stage 1, please be careful.